 - As of 2019, injury was the leading cause of death for residents of Mecklenburg County from age 1 to age 44, as opposed to illness.

 - The leading cause of Mecklenburg County Emergency Room visits in 2019 was falls.

 - In 2020, there were 501 deaths from unintentional injury in the county, with more men than women being victims.

 If you’ve been injured, seek medical treatment and contact us as soon as you are able.
 Our Charlotte personal injury lawyers have helped North Carolina residents fight for justice for more than 25 years.

 Why Hire Us as Your Personal Injury Attorney in Charlotte, NC?

-The experienced personal injury attorneys at the Law Offices of James Scott Farrin are dedicated to helping clients seek all the compensation they may deserve, and strive to do so as quickly and efficiently as possible.
+The experienced Charlotte personal injury lawyers at the Law Offices of James Scott Farrin are dedicated to helping clients seek all the compensation they may deserve and strive to do so as quickly and efficiently as possible.

 Our attorneys have hundreds of combined years of experience in personal injury law.
 Since 1997, our firm has successfully helped more than 60,000 clients and recovered more than $1.6 billion in total compensation on their behalf.
 Call us any time at 1-866-900-7078, or contact our Charlotte office for more information.Text Us